 This is notably above the national average of approximately 87%, suggesting a relatively permissive planning environment.
 Applicants near Bolton Abbey may find that well-prepared applications have a strong chance of success.

-The most common application types near Bolton Abbey were discharge of conditions (3), full planning applications (1).
+The most common application types near Bolton Abbey were discharge of conditions (5), full planning applications (4), outline applications (1).

 Nearby Towns